 Both modems are similar in the sense that they offer a Broadcom chip, 1 Gbps speeds and they are compatible with both Comcast Xfinity Gigabit and COX Gigablast.
 They both have good looking designs and offer a 2 year manufacturer warranty.
 Both modems have blue status lights for the DOCSIS 3.1 network and have 1 Gigabit Ethernet port capabilities.

-Of course both cable modems are fully DOCSIS 3.1 with 2×2 OFDM bonded channels and they are backwards compatible with DOCSIS 3.0 containing 32×8 bonded channels.
+Of course, both cable modems are entirely DOCSIS 3.1 with 2×2 OFDM bonded channels, and they are backward compatible with DOCSIS 3.0 containing 32×8 bonded channels.
 That’s 32 download channels and 8 upload channels.
 If you are purchasing this modem, chances are you already have the gigabit speed package.
 This means your LED connection indicator light will be blue instead of green so that you know you are connected to the 2×2 OFDM network.
 This feature is presented on both models.

 Both modems have Active Queue Management(AQM), which accelerates internet browsing page loads, online gaming, and live video conferencing.
 This takes place in the background and does not require user involvement.

-Yet another tie.
-Both modems are simple plug and play.
-This means you simply plug it into your cable and call it a day.
-You will have to call your ISP and give them the MAC Address which is clearly printed on a sticker on the bottom of the modem.
+Another tie.
+Both modems are a simple plug and play.
+This means you plug it into your cable and call it a day.
+You will have to call your ISP and give them the MAC Address which is printed on a sticker on the bottom of the modem.
 Once they have entered this on your account, the modem will be activated and working.
 No hassle installation.

-Both modems have Gig Ethernet ports on back.
-But the MB8600 has 4 which puts it ahead in the battle by a landslide.
+Both modems have Gig Ethernet ports on the back.
+But the MB8600 has four which puts it ahead in the battle by a landslide.

 10/100/1000 Gig Ethernet Ports